Your guide to learning to drive in Milton Keynes

 Tips for learning to drive in Milton Keynes

 Supplementing your driving lessons in Milton Keynes with extra practice is a great idea.
 In fact, the DVSA recommends a minimum of 22 hours of private practice before taking the practical driving test.

-If you listen to our driving instructors Milton Keynes is a great, if unique, place to practise.
-Here are a few generalised options given by our driving instructors in Milton Keynes.
+If you listen to driving instructors; Milton Keynes is a great, if unique, place to practise.
+Here are a few generalised options given by driving instructors in Milton Keynes.

 Residential areas: These are great places to practise outside of driving lessons in Milton Keynes.
 Residential blocks offer a wealth of narrow roads, roundabouts, and crescents to practise on.
 Here you can improve your steering, clutch control, and all variety of parking maneuvers.

 Arterial streets and ways: Saxon Street, Grafton Street, Portway, Child’s Way, all of these provide increased challenge once you have your confidence up.
 Here you can practise negotiating large, multi-lane roundabouts, and using your observations to change lanes safely.